ratt-ru/parrot-stew-recipes/README.md

 *   This recipe collection (https://github.com/ratt-ru/parrot-stew-recipes), tag ``parrot1``.

-    The collections aren't formal packages (at time of writing) and don't need to be installed, just checked out from github:
+    The collections are not formal packages (at time of writing) and don't need to be (and can't be) pip installed.
+Rather, just check out appropriate tags/branches from github as follows:

     ```
     git clone https://github.com/ratt-ru/parrot-stew-recipes -b parrot1